Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 377, Lot 334

-A monumental provincial gold coin based on the iconography of the silver ducaton.
-The combination of size, design and origin makes this a distinct masterpiece.
+A monumental provincial gold piece, based on the iconography of the silver ducaton.
+The combination of size, execution and provenance makes this a standout premium lot.

 Province of Zeeland